Frequently Asked Questions

 Q: Who can I speak to about my child’s behaviour?

 A: Please talk to your child’s class teacher about behaviour concerns.
 Your child’s class teacher will be able to share strategies which are used in school and can speak to the behaviour team for further advice.

 Q: What time do I need to bring my child to school or collect them?

-A: We stagger arrival and departure to support children having a calm transition into school.
-We can arrange personalised arrival and departure times for children who need this, please contact your child’s class teacher or the main office to discuss this.
+We can arrange personalised arrival and departure times for children who need this, please contact your child’s class teacher or the school office to discuss this.

 Q: Where do I bring my child in the morning?

-A: Children who come to school with their parents and carers will be met by class staff at the pool door, field gate or side gate, and will be collected from the same place.
+A: Children who come to school with their parents and carers will be met by class staff at the pool door or field gate and will be collected from the same place.

 Q: What do I do if my child is late to school?